cupracer/container-image-suma-client/README.md

 **Please note:** A full Systemd environment is running in the container.
 I am aware that this procedure does not fit the usual microservice approach.
 However, the use-case described above aims at generating a large number of dummies in a resource-saving way in order to have a large systemd environment available for testing the SUSE Manager.

-**Please note at least:** This container is not meant for production.
+**Please note at least:** This project is not intended for production purposes.

 # Requirements